vasuskimo/discoh/README.md

 For more detailed information refer to the original paper <http://www.cs.utah.edu/~stutsman/cs6963/public/papers/memcached.pdf>

 ## What are the configurations needed to get discoh up and running?
-You can run discooh as either a directory server (--type directory) or a cache server (--type cache) You need to add a config.txt before running it with the following key and value pairs.
+You can run discooh as either as a default transient cache for writes (--type default) or a cache server (--type cache) You need to add a config.txt before running it with the following key and value pairs.
 1. ttl=30 You could change the default cache ttl from 60 secs.
 2. You need to add connection parameters to the database. (mysql, oracle, sqlserever and postgres).